ADarknessSoul/Custom-hooks/README.md

 ## Usage

-You can import the hooks in your react components and make use of them simply writting:
+You can import the hooks in your react components and make use of them simply writting inside your react component:

 ```bash
 import { "the name of the hook" } from "The path of the hook, including the quotes";